panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 ## 2. The purpose of useCallback()

-Different function instances sharing same code are often created inside React components.
+Different function instances sharing the same code are often created inside React components.
 When you create a plain function (e.g. a callback or event handler), this function will be re-created on every rendering:

 ```jsx{5-7}
 import React from 'react';